The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: Introduction

+Using tools developed in \cite{kostantkumar:equivariant} and \cite{grahamkumar:positivity}, one can construct such a geometric Leray-Hirsch homomorphism in equivariant $K$-theory and show that it is an isomorphism.
+Much of this argument depends only on formal algebraic properties of equivariant $K$-theory.
+Calm\`es, Lenart, Zainoulline, Zhong, and others have developed an algebraic description of the $T$-equivariant oriented cohomology theory of partial flag varieties that generalizes the constructions and results of Kostant and Kumar.
+In this algebraic approach it is natural to treat the geometric and algebraic constructions simultaneously, as is done in this paper.

+However, this greater generality comes at a cost.
+The algebraic constructions depend only on a root datum and a formal group law, and the argument that these constructions give a purely algebraic construction of $\BBh_T(G/P)$ has only been completed in the case when the equivariant oriented cohomology theory $\BBh_\star(\cdot)$ is ``Chern complete over the point for $T$."
+In other words, $\BBh_T(\pt)$ is separated and complete with respect to the $\gamma$-filtration (see \cite[\S2] {calmeszainoullinezhong:equivariant}).

+Some classical equivariant oriented cohomology theories, such as equivariant Chow rings and equivariant $K$-theory, are not Chern complete over the point for $T$.
+On the other hand, if $\BBh_\star(\cdot)$ is any equivariant cohomology theory with $\BBh_{\langle e \rangle} (\cdot)$ equal to the universal oriented cohomology theory of Levine and Morel, namely algebraic cobordism, then $\BBh_\star(\cdot)$ is Chern complete over the point for $T$.
+In general, one can compose the functor $\BBh_\star(\, \cdot\,)$ with a ``base change'' functor to get an equivariant cohomology theory that is Chern complete over the point for $T$ (see \cite[Rmk.~2.3] {calmeszainoullinezhong:equivariant} and \cref{ssec:comp}).

 The rest of this paper is organized as follows.
-In \S2 we review the notions of oriented and equivariant oriented cohomology theories for smooth, complex varieties from \cite{levinemorel:algebraic} and \cite{calmeszainoullinezhong:equivariant}; and construct the geometric Leray-Hirsch homomorphism for the $T$-equivariant fibration $\pi\colon G/B\to G/P$.
-In \S3 we review the algebraic description of $\BBh_T(G/B)$, $\BBh_T(G/P)$, and $\pi^*$ developed in \cite{calmeszainoullinezhong:equivariant}, \cite{calmeszainoullinezhong:coproduct}, and \cite{calmeszainoullinezhong:push}; define the algebraic Leray-Hirsch homomorphism for $\pi$; and state the main theorem, namely that the geometric and algebraic Leray-Hirsch homomorphisms are isomorphisms.
-The main theorem is proved in \S4, and in \S5 we give some applications of the main theorem.
+In \cref{sec:lhh} we review the notions of oriented and equivariant oriented cohomology theories for smooth, complex varieties from \cite{levinemorel:algebraic} and \cite{calmeszainoullinezhong:equivariant}; and construct the geometric Leray-Hirsch homomorphism for the $T$-equivariant fibre bundle $\pi\colon G/B\to G/P$ under the (mild) standing assumptions in \cref{ssec:asm}.
+In \cref{sec:lhi} we assume that $\BBh_\star(\cdot)$ is Chern complete over the point for $T$ and review the algebraic description of $\BBh_T(G/B)$, $\BBh_T(G/P)$, $\pi^*$, and $\pi_*$ developed in \cite{calmeszainoullinezhong:equivariant}, \cite{calmeszainoullinezhong:coproduct}, and \cite{calmeszainoullinezhong:push}; define the algebraic Leray-Hirsch homomorphism; and state the main theorem, namely that the geometric and algebraic Leray-Hirsch homomorphisms are isomorphisms when $\BBh_\star(\cdot)$ is Chern complete over the point for $T$.
+The main theorem is proved in \cref{sec:pf}.
+In \cref{sec:app} we give several applications, including in particular that the geometric Leray-Hirsch homomorphism is an isomorphism when $\BBh_{\langle e\rangle}(\pt)$ is Noetherian.
+This includes equivariant Chow rings and equivariant (algebraic) $K$-theory as special cases.
+Finally, in the appendix we give a direct proof that the geometric Leray-Hirsch homomorphism is an isomorphism in $T$-equivariant $K$-theory.